renatobo/bonogps/hardware/GPS/README.md

     - [Save Configuration](#save-configuration)
   - [References](#references)

-This project requires a receiver compatible with ublox M8 or M10, for the following reasons
+This project requires a receiver compatible with inexpensive Beitian M8 (classic) or M9 series (performance)

-- it's widely available as it's used in avionics (drones) projects
+- they are widely available: used in avionics (drones) projects
-- it's cost effective
+- cost-effective
-- it allows 10Hz (M8) to 25Hz (M10) refresh rate
+- allow 10Hz (M8 Classic) to 25Hz (M19 Performance series) refresh rate
-- it allows granular configuration of NMEA messages
+- granular configuration of NMEA messages

 ## FAQ

-### Q: Can I use a cheaper Neo-6M module?
+### Q: Can I use a cheaper Neo-6M module or Beitian M10 BE-XXX series?

-**A:** not really, as it gives a max of 5Hz frequency and its performance are far less than a Neo-8M module for a fraction more of the cost
+**A:** Neo-6M not really, as it gives a max of 5Hz frequency and its performance are far less than a Neo-8M module for a fraction more of the cost.
+Beitian BE-XXX series is limited to 4 Hz, so that's also a no.

-### Q: Can I use a newer Neo-9M module?
+### Q: Can I use a newer M9 module?

-**A:** Probably yes - testing performed on some M9 Beitian devices like BK880 and BK280 confirm them as good choices if you are looking at 25 Hz refresh
+**A:** Yes - testing performed on some M9 Beitian devices like BK880 and BK280 confirm them as good choices if you are looking at 25 Hz refresh

 ### Q: What modules are recommended?

-**A:** Genuine ublox M10 or M8 are best, with an active antenna that is tuned for GPS+Glonass+Galileo.
-Too much to say about this subject.
+**A:** Genuine ublox are best, with an active antenna that is tuned for GPS+Glonass+Galileo.
+Too much to say about this subject, see the discussion forum.

 ### Q: No data is made available to my apps, what's wrong?